-The Architecture programmes in the School of Architecture and the Visual Arts at the University of East London are recognised as among the leaders in the UK and have a particular reputation for innovation in teaching.
-Their character is recognisable in its hands-on approach to architecture at all scales, working with the physical exploration of site and context, as well as developing new critical approaches to the field.
+The Architecture programmes in the School of Architecture, Computing and Engineering at the University of East London are recognised as among the leaders in the UK and have a particular reputation for innovation in teaching.
+Their character is recognisable in its ‘hands-on’ approach to architecture at all scales, working with the physical exploration of site and context, as well as developing new critical approaches to the field.

 Former UEL Architecture graduates have proceeded to win urban design competitions in Manchester, Germany, Estonia, Iceland and Japan.
-A former Architecture staff member is the Director of GLAs Architecture & Urbanism Unit.
-Two current tutors have studied landscape architecture in the UK and abroad and can bring a wide range of experience to the school in this field.
+Current tutors have studied landscape architecture in the UK and abroad and can bring a wide range of experience to the school in this field.

-The School of Architecture and the Visual Arts [AVA] recognises the opportunity to expand the offering of programmes to attract design professionals who wish to specialise in landscape architectural design locally, nationally and internationally through research by design.
+The School of Architecture, Computing and Engineering recognises the opportunity to expand the offering of programmes to attract design professionals who wish to specialise in landscape architectural design locally, nationally and internationally through research by design.

 The aim of the programme is also to be the first step towards design based PhDs and professional Doctorates within Architecture.